LiuqianC/Site_suitability/README.md

 <!-- code details -->
 ## Code details
 ### Data introduction
-The three factor raster data are all two dimensional raster data for each factor with values in the range [0, 255].
+The three factor raster data are all two-dimensional raster data for each factor with values in the range [0, 255].
 The higher the value of a factor, the more suitable the location is for the factory.
 - [x] Geology
 - [x] Population
 - [x] Transport